-The authorized official is the government executive who has ultimate and final responsibility for all programmatic and financial decisions regarding this award as the representative of the legal recipient.
-COPS Office awards require the top government executive (e.g., Tribal Chairman, President, Chief, or equivalent) to sign the award document.
-Typically, this is the same executive named on your agency's 2020TRGP application.
-(If this individual has changed, please complete a Change of Information form online at https://cops.usdoj.gov/ctas#programdocuments.
-If you have any questions as to who should sign the award, please contact your jurisdiction's local legal counsel.
+The authorized officials are the government and law enforcement executive who have ultimate and final responsibility for all programmatic and financial decisions regarding this award as the representatives of the legal recipient.
+COPS Office awards require the top government executive (e.g., Tribal Chairman, President, Chief, or equivalent) and top law enforcement executive (e.g. Police Chief) to sign the award document.
+Typically, these are the same executives named on your agency's 2021 TRGP application.
+(If you have any questions as to who should sign the award, please contact your jurisdiction's local legal counsel.